bchase17/investment_strats/README.md

 ## Table of Contents
 1. Setup/Requirements and Instructions for Running
 2. Files in Repositroy
+3. Blog Post
-3. Deep Dive into Analysis and Steps Taken
+4. Deep Dive into Analysis and Steps Taken

 ## Setup/Requirements and Instructions for Running
 - Finance Libraries: yfinance, pandas_datareader, alpha_vantage